pebblesandweeds/cpu_matmul/docs/source/cpu_matmul_blog.rst

 We've organized our code into separate modules for clarity and maintainability.
 For detailed information about our project structure, please refer to our `README.md <https://github.com/pebblesandweeds/cpu_matmul/blob/dev/README.md#project-structure>`_ file.

-As we explore different optimization techniques, we'll focus on relevant functions from `matmul_lib.c`, discussing how they integrate with the overall project structure.
+As we explore different optimization techniques, we'll focus on the relevant functions from our `matmul_lib.c` file, discussing how they implement different ways of performing matrix multiplication with the associated performance gains.
+Note that the code snippets below ommit the `#pragma` propressor directoves in our code for simplicity, the repo contains parallel instructions that are out of scope for our conversations in this blog.

 Naive Matrix Multiplication
 ---------------------------